FalgunBhatt/Caesar_Cipher/README.md

 Procedure:

-Traverse the given text one character at a time .
+Traverse the given text one character at a time.
 For each character, transform the given character as per the rule, depending on whether we’re encrypting or decrypting the text.
 Return the new string generated.